 NOTE: If your plan was canceled or became unaffordable in 2014 because of the Affordable Care Act, you qualify for a hardship exemption in 2014 only and were not required to obtain coverage for 2014.

 • Short Coverage Gap Exemption- If you go without coverage for less than three consecutive months during the year you will not be responsible for the fee for those months.
 This allows people who don’t have a plan to sign up by the end of open enrollment (typically Feb 15th each year) and still be exempt from the fee.
 It also allows folks who have had coverage throughout the year downtime between insurance options for when they may experience a life change like moving or switching jobs.
-The coverage gap doesn’t apply if you don’t get covered; if you have more than one gap, it only applies to the first gap of less than three months.
+The coverage gap doesn’t apply if you don’t get covered; if you have more than one gap, it only applies to the first gap of fewer than three months.
 It can be paired with other exemptions.

 NOTE: There was another coverage gap exemption for coverage purchased at any time during open enrollment 2014.
 This exemption applied to those who purchased marketplace insurance between March 15th and March 31st, 2014 (that coverage didn’t start until May 1st, 2014).